saylesss88/mdbook-kanagawa-theme/README.md

 cargo install mdbook-kanagawa-theme
 ```

-Then in your `book.toml` add the following:
+Add the following to your `book.toml`:

 ```toml
 [preprocessor.content-collections]